Skip to Content

 Keep in mind:

-• Frost dates are not guaranteed, just estimates
+• Frost dates are not guaranteed, they are averages

-• Always check your local weather each year
+• Always check your local weather every year

 • Transplant peppers outdoors only after nighttime temperatures are above 55°F